truetoatlanta/math4640-project/final.md

 $$x_3 = \frac{1}{2}(x_2 + \frac{S}{x_2}) = \frac{1}{2}(18.303 + \frac{335}{18.303}) = 18.303$$
 For the sake of our example, 3 decimals of precision is enough.
 Thus we can approximate that $\sqrt{335} \approx 18.303$.
 ## Pseudocode
-Below is pseudocode to represent the algorithms in this paper in a more readable form.
+Below is pseudocode for the fixed-point iteration and newton's method algorithms.
 ### Fixed-Point Iteration
 ```
 1. Define f(x) from given function f(x) = 0